skai111/db48x/doc/calc-help/equations.md

 #### Hall Effect

-The moving charge carrier is deflected by the magnetic field to create the Hall tension 'VH' between the opposite sides of the conductor.
+The moving charge carrier is deflected by the magnetic field to create the Hall tension `VH` between the opposite sides of the conductor.

 #### Cyclotron Mouvement

-Under the perpendicular magnetic field, the moving charge has a circular trajectory and turns at the cyclotron frequency with the rotation period 'T'.
+Under the perpendicular magnetic field, the moving charge has a circular trajectory and turns at the cyclotron frequency with the rotation period `T`.

 #### Helicoidal Mouvement

-Under the magnetic field lines (at angle 'θ' with the speed vector), the moving charge has an helicoidal trajectory of pitch 'Dpitch', radius 'Rc' and period 'T'.
+Under the magnetic field lines (at angle `θ` with the speed vector), the moving charge has an helicoidal trajectory of pitch `Dpitch`, radius `Rc` and period `T`.

 #### Volumic Density Magnetic Energy